loyada/typedpy/docs/structures.rst

 ===========================
 Typepy supports the following operations for structure instances:

-* If your Structure is a wrapper for a collection, you can ask if an item is in it:
+* If your Structure is a wrapper for a collection, you can ask if an item is in it, or iterate directly over it:

 .. code-block:: python